MouhammedElshaaer/loyal-api/readme.md

 # Loyal Webservice

-A webservice that is serving 3 clients, a Customer android/ios mobile application, a Merchant android/ios mobile application, and an Admin Angular web application.
+Loyal webservice is a reward system manager that is serving 3 clients, a Customer android/ios mobile application, a Merchant android/ios mobile application, and an Admin Angular web application.

 ## The basic functional requirements